dolbeysystems/fusion-cac-web-docs/content/account-navigation/_index.md

 ![Pop Out](PopOutIcon.png)

-On the documents tree users will see a backward and a forward arrow.
+On the Documents tree users will see a backward and a forward arrow.
 This will allow the user to move up and down through the documents listed in the tree.

 ![Document Tree Arrows](DocumentTreeArrows.png)